-Figure 8:Photo showing the road in which the pipeline will be installed (transformed).
+Figure 12:Photo showing the road in which the pipeline will be installed (transformed).
 However, please not the well-kept indigenous riparian zone next to the river itself (to the left of the picture).
 All efforts must be made to ensure that the riparian zone is not impacted (Botanical Impact Assessment).

 On these properties, even though the riparian buffer zone was mostly very narrow (sometimes less than 2 m), it stood out from the rest of the river properties visited in that it still shows an almost natural species composition and remains in the best condition of all that was investigated during this study.
 The land owner should be commended for his efforts.
 Invasive alien plant species seems to be well controlled and has resulted in a healthy (although very narrow) buffer zone along the river.
 It also seems as if this pay's-off huge dividends as erosion issues are much less visible in this section (a slightly wider buffer zone would have been the only improvement).
 This section of the river supports a number of indigenous plants, including a number of beautiful indigenous trees.
+The proposed amended water structure, which includes protection gabions, will reduce erosion associated with the operational phase of the water structure.
+The protection gabions will also prolong the lifespan of the water structure.

-The riparian vegetation was mostly dominated by Searsia angustifolia (forming dense clumps or bushes) but also included species like Brabejum stellatifolium (Wild almond), Cassine peragua, Chasmanthe species, Cliffortia strobilifera, Freylinia lanceolata (Honey bells), Grubbia cf. rosmarinifolia, Halleria eliptica (Bush honeysuckle), Ilex mitis, Kiggelaria africana (Wild Peach), Myrsine africana, Searsia glauca and Zantedeschia aethiopica.
+The riparian vegetation was mostly dominated by Searsia angustifolia (forming dense clumps or bushes) but also included species like Brabejum stellatifolium (Wild almond), Cassine peragua, Chasmanthe species, Cliffortia strobilifera, Freylinia lanceolata (Honey bells), Grubbia cf. rosmarinifolia, Halleria eliptica (Bush honeysuckle), llex mitis, Kiggelaria africana (Wild Peach), Myrsine africana, Searsia glauca and Zantedeschia aethiopica.